 After the outbreak of World War I in August 1914, Undine was deployed to the Baltic Sea, serving in the Coastal Defense Division.
 She was attacked by the British submarine HMS E19 on 7 November 1915 and was hit by two torpedoes, she exploded and sank, most of the crew could be saved.
 Cornelius Sönnichsen was one of them.

-Cornelius was born in 1884 and was married to Anny Sönnichsen who was 5 years younger than him.
+Cornelius Sönnichsen was born in 1884 and was married to Anni Katharina née Hansen who was 5 years younger than him.
 Cornelius passed away in 1958, and Anny in 1979.
 I believe the two photos of a sailor are both of Cornelius minus his moustache.
 I blended the photos and the face, ears, nose lines are identical.

 I then realised that many of the postcards in the batch were also addressed to Cornelius or his family members in Tönning.
 I have not been able to access church books or city address books of the region online, so these postcards serve as very valuable clues.

-From the postcards sent to Cornelius, I gather that he and Anny had 7 children:
+From the postcards sent to Cornelius, I gather that he and Anni had 7 children:

-Son Rudolf Sönnichsen seems to have been their oldest.
-He kept sending postcards from all over the world in the 1930s, so I assume, like his father, he was a sailor or in the navy.
+Son Rudolf Sönnichsen was born on April 16th, 1911, in the Tönning.
+He sent several postcards from all over the world in the 1930s, so I assume, like his father, he was perhaps a sailor or in the navy.

 Perhaps these WWII-era photographs of sailors and crew includes Rudolf or one of the other sons of Cornelius.